springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Supports with exceptions</td>
 <td>
-The meaning or operation of these pages is generally unaffected by focus order.
+The meaning or operation of the pages in this product is generally unaffected by focus order.
 The focus order of all page content matches the visual order.

 Third party advertising scripts may inject content where the focus order does not match the visual order.
 </td>